artsy/README/playbooks/technology-choices.md

 #### We've had a positive experience with _Phoenix_ (e.g.) and should adopt it in more places.

 Congrats!
 Is there a critical mass of engineers (`>=3`) comfortable working with this tech?
-If so, consider a lunch & learn or practice meeting discussion to review your experience and share any lessons.
+If so, consider a Knowledge Share or practice meeting discussion to review your experience and share any lessons.
 Make a pull request to the radar and make sure to request comments from the relevant engineers or experts.
 Remember that it may not be sufficient to just "adopt" a new choice.
 If this replaces an alternative that's in place at Artsy, that should probably move to "hold" and a strategy be decided for migrating away from the old tech (e.g., opportunistically or